richelbilderbeek/dlip/README.md

 ## Exercise to optionally do first

  * How to train a neural network to be able to do basic truth tables [Smith, 2017, advice 4]?

 ## End product(s)

  * A report in English, aimed at university students (so no need to explain basic mathermatics and terms)
  * Optionally: scripts, put on this GitHub

+## Schedule

+ * Monday: 10:30 coffee break, 580
+ * Monday: What are uses of deep learning?
+Optionally: simple scripts
+ * Tuesday: what is phylogenetics?
+ * Wednesday: What are uses of deep learning in phylogenetics?
+Optionally: simple scripts
+ * Thursday: Scripting

+Daily:

+ * 9:00 coffee, tea, briefing, at big table in front of 512
+ * 13:00 Lunch, big table in front of 512

+## People

+ * Jan Kotlarski: daily supervisor, at canteen
+ * Richel Bilderbeek: supervisor
+ * Christoph Netz: neural network expert, at canteen
+ * Francisco Richter ('Pancho'): phylogenetics expert, at 512
+ * Giovanni Laudanno: phylogenetics expert, at 512
+ * Liang Xu: phylogenetics expert, at 512, at 512

 ## References